MagnumOpuses/jobtechdev.se/site/content/api/ontology/_index.md

 The state of the Ontology is beta and it is changing to continuously and is improved upon everyday.

+## Road map

+The Jobmarket Ontology will be merged with the JobTech Taxonomy.
+See the [Taxonomy documentation](https://jobtechdev.se/doc/projects/common/) for more information.

 ## Endpoint
 ```
 http://ontologi.arbetsformedlingen.se/ontology/v1/?url=swagger.json